CodexCosmos/MayaMantraVR/README.md

 # MayaMantra

-team for Hack The Metaverse hackathon organized by IEEE CS Bangalore
+Project for Hack The Metaverse hackathon organized by IEEE CS Bangalore